University of St Andrews Catholic Chaplaincy

 The University of St Andrews Catholic Chaplaincy, known as Canmore, houses the Chaplaincy to Catholics at the University of St Andrews.
-The current chaplain is the Reverend Father Michael John Galbraith, who is also the Parish Priest.
+The current chaplain is The Right Reverend Monsignor Patrick Canon Burke, who is also the parish priest.

 Chaplaincy

 The chaplaincy is based at Canmore, 24 The Scores and opposite the Catholic church of St James.

 The chaplaincy has a small chapel dedicated to St Margaret of Scotland, who was married to Malcolm III of Scotland (nicknamed Canmore), where the Blessed Sacrament is reserved.
 During term-time, Wednesday daily Mass of the parish of St James is celebrated in the chapel.

 Weekly talks and other events of the Catholic (Canmore) Society are held at the chaplaincy.

 History

 Canmore was constructed in 1895 and from 1947 it served as a religious house for the White Fathers and subsequently the Brothers of Christian Instruction.
 In 1964 it was purchased and placed in a trust to serve as a chaplaincy for university Catholics.
 For twenty years, from 1973 to 1993, a small community of the Religious of the Assumption were resident on the top floor of the Canmore building, and exercised a pastoral ministry in the university chaplaincy.